Jacob L. Devers: France and Germany 1944–1945

 An attempt to reduce the Colmar Pocket on 15 December was called off by Eisenhower when Bradley was hit by the German Ardennes Offensive, which Brigadier General Garrison H. Davidson, the Seventh Army Engineer, felt might have been avoided entirely if Devers had been allowed to proceed with the Rhine crossing.
 In response to the crisis, Eisenhower ordered Devers to cease offensive operations and to assume responsibility for much of Patton's front, which would allow the Third Army to turn north.
 That left the Seventh Army holding a 126 mi front with six infantry and two armored divisions.
 Eisenhower ordered Devers to withdraw to a shorter line, but Devers balked at that, and there was a violent French reaction to the prospect of abandoning Strasbourg.
 On 31 December 1944, the Seventh Army was struck by Operation Nordwind.
 Between 5 and 25 January 1945, there were four more major German attacks against the 6th Army Group by Heinrich Himmler's Army Group Oberrhein.
 Seventh Army suffered some 14,000 casualties, but the Germans did not break through, and Strasbourg was held.
-In Devers' estimation Brooks, the commander of VI Corps, "fought one of the great defensive battles of all times with very little".
+In Devers's estimation Brooks, the commander of VI Corps, "fought one of the great defensive battles of all times with very little".

 Devers now turned his attention to the Colmar Pocket.
 He had expected the Germans to withdraw and thought that the French First Army could reduce the pocket.
 He later admitted that he had underestimated the German determination to hold it and had overestimated de Lattre's ability to keep moving against renewed and strengthened German resistance.
 Eisenhower regarded the pocket as a "sore" and sent five additional American divisions to 6th Army Group.
 After the Ardennes Offensive and Operation Northwind, Devers regarded it as petty of Bradley to begrudge him the additional divisions.
 French and American troops finally eliminated the Colmar Pocket on 5 February 1945.
-Against Eisenhower's preference, Devers was promoted to general on 8 March 1945, ahead of Spaatz, Bradley, and Patton, remaining the second-highest ranking American officer in Europe, after Eisenhower.
+Against Eisenhower's preference, Devers was promoted to full general (four stars) on 8 March 1945, ahead of Spaatz, Bradley, and Patton, remaining the second-highest ranking American officer in Europe, after Eisenhower.

 Seventh Army crossed the Rhine on 26 March and began advancing into Germany.
 On 5 May 1945, General Hermann Foertsch surrendered Army Group G unconditionally to Devers.
 Patch, Haislip, and other American generals were present, but there was no representative of the French First Army.
 That caused a final diplomatic tussle with the French over the status of the German Twenty-Fourth Army, which de Lattre insisted should surrender to him.
 Devers refused to hand the 24th Army's General Hans Schmidt over to de Lattre.
 Two days later, Eisenhower accepted a general surrender of the German armed forces at his headquarters at Reims.